Mineral Salts: What They Are and Where to Find Them

 - In the case of ionized minerals, when dissolved in water, they become either positively or negatively charged.
 This helps in reducing the shock of pH changes, for example.

 - Finally, salts that are associated with a molecule are made to perform a specific function that couldn’t do so on its own.

 We recommend you read: 5 Benefits of Himalayan Salt Lamps

 The function of mineral salts is centered on the growth and health of the human body in general.
 It’s main goal is to make certain chemical process possible and form some structures that your body needs.

 According to information from the National Center for Biotechnology Information, mineral salts are responsible for human tissue formation, hormone production and, in addition, they regulate some organic functions.

 Mineral salts, like vitamins, don’t have calories.
 However, this doesn’t mean you don’t need to watch how much of them you take in.
 On the contrary, you need to regulate their portions.

 Below, you’ll see the most important functions of each of these mineral salts and how, according to what was reported by the Food and Agriculture Organization of the United Nations (FAO), this can affect your body.

-Sodium helps to keep the liquids in your body balanced, both inside and outside of your cells, according to a study in Advances in Nutrition.
-It helps transmit and generate nervous impulses and the correct response in muscular stimulus.
+Sodium helps to keep the liquids in your body balanced, a study in Advances in Nutrition

 It plays a role in the acid-base balance.
 Its deficiency can induce fatigue and its excess is related to an increased risk of high blood pressure.
 This is due to its ability to regulate blood pressure and blood volume.